-2. Our commitments to equality, diversity and inclusion
+2. Our commitment and engagement

 The publication of this policy enables PfP Thrive to send a strong message of commitment (both internally and externally) to our ultimate goal of establishing a diverse learner population who feel part of our Community and have every chance of succeeding.